Lothar Hermann: Exposure of Adolf Eichmann

 After the end of the Second World War, Hermann lived as a stateless Jew in Olivos in the metropolitan area of Buenos Aires.
 As a pension advisor, he helped German-Jewish immigrants in asserting their claims for reparations.
 During the Nazi dictatorship, Argentina had become the third most important country of exile for European Jews.
-During Juan Domingo Perón's presidency, however, a growing number of fugitive perpetrators of the Nazi regime arrived in Argentina, who had nothing to fear under Perón until his overthrow in 1955.
+During Juan Perón's presidency, however, a growing number of fugitive perpetrators of the Nazi regime arrived in Argentina, who had nothing to fear under Perón until his overthrow in 1955.
 In the years that followed, Argentina showed little interest in prosecuting and extraditing the Nazi German criminals.

 In 1954, Hermann's daughter Silvia, then 12 years old, happened to meet Adolf Eichmann's eldest son Klaus, who was 17 years old at the time, in the York district cinema.
 There exist multiple versions of events that led Silvia and then Lothar Hermann to suspect that Klaus was the son of Adolf Eichmann, a prominent Nazi official and one of the main organizers of the Holocaust.

-As early as 1954, Hermann passed on his suspicions first to the Jewish community in Buenos Aires and then to the DAIA (Delegacion de Asociaciones Israelitas Argentinas), the Jewish political umbrella organization in Argentina, but they did not react.
+As early as 1954, Hermann passed on his suspicions first to the Jewish community in Buenos Aires and then to the Delegación de Asociaciones Israelitas Argentinas (DAIA), the Jewish political umbrella organization in Argentina, but they did not react.
 Hermann then passed on his information to Fritz Bauer and also to Tuviah Friedman, who was trying to investigate Nazi criminals from Israel but was massively hindered by the Israeli authorities in further contact with Hermann.
 Fritz Bauer, who at the time was working in Hesse, Germany, as General Prosecutor, in turn, passed this information on to the Israeli foreign secret service Mossad in 1957 by secret means.